benmoran56/chippy/README.rst

 ======
 **Chippy is a module for creating simple "chiptune" style audio waveforms**

-Chippy is a pure Python module for creating various types of basic waveforms, such as Sine, Triangle, Saw, Square/Pulse, etc. It also does simple FM synthesis.
+Chippy is a pure Python 3 module for creating various types of basic waveforms, such as Sine, Triangle, Saw, Square/Pulse, etc. It also does simple FM synthesis.
-Under the hood are Python generators for each of these waveforms, which can give you an endless stream of signed integers representing the waves.
+Under the hood are Python generators for each of these waveforms, which can give you an endless stream of signed integers representing the wave data.
 There are also methods that will return a specific length of PCM data, with or without a standard RIFF header.
 Use it directly in your application, or save the waveforms to disk.